lherzolite2024/programme/program_website.md

 Based on these lines of evidence, we suggest that the formation processes of the multiple types of Dazhuka dunites reveal unique dynamic characteristics of asthenosphere upwelling beneath oceanic slow-ultraslow spreading centers.
 In the first stage, silica-unsaturated melts were formed by stronger asthenospheric upwelling and reacted with wall-rock harzburgites to gradually formed Type 1 and Type 2 dunites.
 In the second stage, the upwelling of asthenosphere with the dunitic channels became weaker, ambient silica-saturated melts were focused into the dunitic channels and reacted with Type 2 dunites to form Type 3A/3B dunites.
 Eventually, when the dunitic channels became a part of the lithospheric mantle, the asthenospheric upwelling almost stagnated and formed volatile-rich melts or fluids to metasomatize the dunitic channels within the lithosphere.
 This study thus shows that asthenospheric upwelling may be pulsed under oceanic slow-ultraslow spreading center.

-Keywords: Oceanic slow-ultraslow spreading centers, Dunitic channels, Melt-rock interaction, Dazhuka ophiolite in Tibet
+**Keywords**: Oceanic slow-ultraslow spreading centers, Dunitic channels, Melt-rock interaction, Dazhuka ophiolite in Tibet

 **References**